Faculty & Staff

 Biography

 Dr. Gittinger’s work focuses on religion, media, and popular culture.
-She received her doctorate from McGill University in Montreal, and has master’s degrees from University of Colorado in Boulder and SOAS in London.
-Her research interests include Hindu nationalism, Islam in pop culture, and virtual methodologies.
+She received her doctorate from McGill University in Montreal, and has master’s degrees from University of Colorado in Boulder and SOAS in London, with emphais on modern Hinduism.
+Her research interests include Religion and Media, and virtual methodologies.
 Her third book was published in 2024 titled American Apocalyptic: beliefs, rituals, and expressions of doomsday culture in the US (Palgrave-Macmillian).
 See website for complete list of publications.

 Image